kobalicek/mpsl/README.md

 Check out [mpsl.h](./src/mpsl/mpsl.h) for more details about class member functions and public enumerations that can be used by embedders.

-Below is a minimal code that puts all together and uses MPSL to create and execute a very simple shader:
+Below is a minimal code that creates a simple data layout and compiles a very simple shader:

 ```c++
 #include <mpsl/mpsl.h>